scriban/scriban/doc/builtins.md

 [:top:](#builtins)
 #### Binary operations

-The substract operation `date1 - date2`: Substract `date2` from `date1` and return a timespan internal object (see timespan object below).
+The subtract operation `date1 - date2`: Subtract `date2` from `date1` and return a timespan internal object (see timespan object below).

 Other comparison operators(`==`, `!=`, `<=`, `>=`, `<`, `>`) are also working with date objects.